 periods and styles but the nave and tower are the oldest sections.

-first abbess was St Bega.
+The first abbess was St Bega.
 In 648 she was succeeded by St Hilda.
-Hilda remained here
+Hilda remained

-for ten years and then proceeded to Whitby, where she died in 680.
-The Hartlepool
+here for ten years and then proceeded to Whitby, where she died in 680.
+It is tempting